Are Weighted Hula Hoops Really That Effective?

-Interestingly, weighted hula hoops ultimately require less energy than lighter hoops because the extra weight makes it easier to maintain momentum – which Piasecki says is a good thing.
+Interestingly, weighted hula hoops ultimately require less energy than lighter hoops, which Piasecki says is a good thing.
 “Once you have the strength to keep it circling, it is easier to keep circling for a longer period than regular hoops,” allowing you to work out for longer, she explains.
-So if you really want to reap the benefits of hula hooping as a workout, “keep the traditional hula hoops for the summer BBQs, and get a weighted hula hoop for your home gym,” she says.
+“Keep the traditional hula hoops for the summer BBQs, and get a weighted hula hoop for your home gym.”

 How to Use a Weighted Hula Hoop

 While you may have some muscle memory from the playground, you’ll want to read these tips from hula-hoop instructors before making a weighted hula hoop part of your workout routine.